crate/crate/docs/sql/statements/alter-role.rst

   New JWT properties must not coincide with JWT properties of another user.

   ``NULL`` removes the JWT properties from the user.
+  :ref:`default JWT values <external_auth>` are used for the user without JWT properties.

 ..
 NOTE::